Alberta Tech Job Secrets

 Technology with a market focus

 We conducted a survey of employers in our target market to see what skills they would like to see in a new hire.
 We designed a comprehensive course around the feedback we got from employers.
+We'll also coach you on developing specific software interview skills

 You will learn the 'full stack'